MarkHedleyJones/docker-bbq/README.md

 * Executing containerised code becomes frictionless with the `run` command.
 * Create new repositories with `create-repo`.
 They're instantly buildable and have a consistent layout.
 * Workspace linking during development means changes to source-code appear instantly inside containers.
-* Write your dependencies in lists and they'll be installed automatically at build-time:
+* Building your image is as simple running `make` from within your workspace.
-  - System packages (`build/packagelist`)
+* Create dependency lists and they'll be installed automatically at build-time:
-  - Python-pip packages (`build/pip-requirements.txt`), or specify the pip version with `pipX-requirements.txt`
+  - System packages - `build/packagelist`
-  - Downloadable resources (`buiid/urilist`)
+  - Python-pip packages  - `build/pip-requirements.txt` (specify pip version e.g. `pip3-requirements.txt`)
-* All templates use a consistent architecture, ensuring they're still familiar when you return in future.
+  - Downloadable resources - `build/urilist`
-* All templates have a special *production* build-mode which creates stand-alone, distributable images.
+* When it's time to deploy, running `make production` builds the final stand-alone, distributable image.

 ## Overview
 There are two components to docker-bbq.
 The first is `create-repo`, which can be used to make templated docker-bbq repositories.
 The second is the `run` command, which makes interacting and developing your Docker project quick and easy.

-### `run` - under the hood:
+### The 'run' command:
 Executing something in your docker-bbq repository (from anywhere on the host) using `run <command>` does the following steps:
-1. Determine the image/project name by crawling up the path tree to find the relevant Dockerfile.
+1. Determines the required image/project based on `<command>` or your location.
-2. Check if the target container is already running.
+2. Checks if the required container is already running.
 If yes, `<command>` will be executed inside it.
 If not, a new one will be created.
-3. Check if the repository is in the "development state".
+3. Checks if the repository is in the "development state".
 If yes, the repository's workspace will be mounted into the new container.
-4. Detect the host system's display capabilities and configure forwarding of graphical programs from the container.
+4. Detects the host system's display capabilities and configures the container accordingly.
-5. Launch a new container, or enter the existing one, and execute `<command>`.
+5. Launches a new container, or enters the existing one, and executes `<command>`.
 6. After the container exits, ownership of files created in the container will be changed to your username.

-### Templated repository structure:
+### Repository structure:
 The basic structure of a docker-bbq repository is as follows (although depends on the template you select)
 ```
 <project-name>